- Being an Ally: A Workshop on Providing a More Inclusive Campus Environment for LGBTIQQ Students (Spring 2011)

 Handling Disruption and Distress in the (Freshman) Classroom (Dec.
 2008; resource links updated spring 2011)

-Reflections on the Teaching of Freshmen (Sep.
-2008)
+Reflections on the Teaching of Freshmen (Fall 2008)

-Six Keys to Creating Effective Group Assignments and Team Projects by Wendy Yost (Faculty Development, 2011)
+Six Keys to Creating Effective Group Assignments and Team Projects (Wendy Yost, Faculty Development, 2011)

 The Soloist by Steve Lopez: resources for faculty and staff (AY 2009-2010)

 Stretch Composition: CSUN's New Freshman Writing Courses, or, "Stretch for the Rest of Us."
 Overview and primer for non-writing faculty.
-(Apr.
-2012)
+(Spring 2012)

 Teaching First Generation Students: Understanding and Supporting the Learning Process for First Generation College Students at CSUN.
-(May 2009)
+(Spring 2009)

 Teaching Unprepared Students: Strategies for Promoting Success and Retention in Higher Education by Kathleen F. Gabriel: faculty book group resources (2009).